sudo-suhas/elastic-builder/README.md

 **Check out the [API reference documentation](http://elastic-builder.js.org/docs).**

 ## Elasticsearch compatibility
-`elastic-builder` supports 5.x query DSL.
+`elastic-builder` was built for 5.x query DSL.
+However, the library should be usable with 2.x as well.
 For older versions of the DSL, you can try [`elastic.js`](https://github.com/ErwanPigneul/elastic.js) or [`bodybuilder`](https://github.com/danpaz/bodybuilder)